mikolajkania/genetic-ranker/README.md

  There are only 8 documents and 10 queries but I guarantee that you can spend a while on this task!

  In *data* directory there are files containing documents.
-You can use any ElasticSearch and Solr ways to index them, but for the former I used Postman (XXX link) and for the later - Solr admin panel.
+You can use any ElasticSearch and Solr ways to index them, but for the former I used Postman tool and for the later - Solr admin panel.

  Having the server up and running should be enough to run a script and see results.

 ## Used Python libs

-deap
+<pre>deap
 elasticsearch

-pysolr
+pysolr</pre>

 You should check ther licenses and decide wheter you can use it your software.

-** describe case **
+## Credis

+Happy using!